bluewaves3141/VDCNN/README.md

 | 17     | 2454 seconds         | 6698 seconds  |
 | 29     | 4652 seconds         | 12154 seconds |

-The VDCNN model was trained with a total of 15 epochs for each depth, except Yahoo Answer dataset with depth 29 --- only 9 epochs were used.
+All experiments were trained for a total of 15 epochs and performed on a single NVIDIA GK110 GPU.